msubram/ValidateService/README.md

       Complete the Registration.

-iv) User can save the informtion in the update screen.
+iv) Next is Update Screen.
+User can save the informtion in the update screen.
 This screen has Home Telephone number and Work Telephone number fields.
 Enter the details and update it.

 v) Now click the Validate button.

 App will perform two actions

-  1) Application will listen on the port #39798 to receive the packet.
+  1) Application will listen on the port  #39798(UDPListenPort) to receive the packet(Endpoint).

   2) Broadcast the Country Code, Mobile Number,Name, Endpoint, IP address of the device and listening port of the device in the network.

 ######Broadcast Data Format :
 {CountryCode:'44', MobileNumber:'07900989998', IP: '192.168.0.98', Name: 'MyDevice', EndPoint: '', UDPListenPort: '38798'}

-vi) Already the server is listening on the port #32233 and we are broadcasting the data.
-So the server on the port #32233 will receive the data and parse it and fills the Endpoint and send it back to the UDPListenPort/
+vi) Already the .net server is listening on the port #32233 and we are broadcasting the data.
+So the server on the port #32233 will receive the data and parse it and fills the Endpoint and send it back to the UDPListenPort.

-vi) The server on the port #39798 will receive the packet which has Endpoint in it.
+vi) The application which is listening on the port #39798(UDPListenPort) will receive the packet which has Endpoint in it.

 vii) Fill the following data in the received Endpoint and see the validation is successfull or not.
 ######Validate Endpoint Data Format: